Free energy dissipation and a decomposition of general jump diffusions on $\mathbb{R}^n$ without detailed balance: Introduction

-Despite the broad phenomenological relevance of jump processes, the theoretical development of their non-equilibrium statistical mechanics lags behind that of their continuous counterparts.
-Existing research has largely focused on two extremes: continuous Langevin dynamics and discrete-state Markov jump processes (Master equations) \cite{Schnakenberg76, MNW08}.
-For the intermediate regime of jump-diffusions—where the state space is continuous but trajectories are discontinuous—a unified thermodynamic framework is still under active development.
-Recent works have begun to address the stochastic thermodynamics of L\'{e}vy flights and anomalous diffusion, investigating entropy production rates and fluctuation theorems in the presence of non-local operators \cite{KRS2008, TD12, BV24, HLMZ25}.
+Despite the broad phenomenological relevance of jump processes, the non-equilibrium statistical mechanics of continuous-state jump diffusions is far less developed than that of either continuous Langevin dynamics or discrete-state Markov jump processes (Master equations) \cite{bremaud2020,MN03,MNW08,Schnakenberg76}.
+Recent theoretical efforts have advanced the stochastic thermodynamics of L\'{e}vy flights, exploring entropy production and fluctuation theorems within frameworks featuring non-local operators.
+These efforts range from modeling anomalous diffusion \cite{KRS2008} and thermodynamic formulations for master equation systems \cite{TD12}, to machine-learning-based simulations of active matter \cite{BV24} and the analysis of fluctuation theorems under L\'{e}vy noise \cite{HLMZ25}.
+Notably, these theoretical developments are increasingly supported by experimental evidence suggesting that L\'{e}vy-type motions may underlie intracellular active transport processes \cite{chen2015}.
 However, extending the geometric and operator-theoretic decompositions to this setting poses significant analytical challenges.
-Unlike the local Laplacian operator in diffusions, the generator of a jump process is non-local, involving integro-differential operators.
-Consequently, the standard definition of "probability current" becomes non-local, making the characterization of the "residual drift" and the associated conservative dynamics highly non-trivial.
-Specifically, explicit formulations for the housekeeping heat and the spectral interpretation of free energy dissipation for general non-local jump diffusions remain less explored.
+Unlike the local Laplacian operator in continuous diffusions, the generator of a jump process is non-local, involving integro-differential operators.
+Consequently, the standard definition of "probability current" becomes non-local, making the characterization of the "residual drift" and the associated conservative dynamics highly non-trivial, and the Helmholtz-Hodge decomposition that underpin dissipation theory in the diffusion case do not transfer directly for jump diffusions.
+As a result, explicit and computable formulas for free-energy dissipation, entropy production, and housekeeping heat---together with a clear structural interpretation in terms of symmetric/antisymmetric components of the generator---remain less explored for general nonlocal jump diffusions.
+Bridging this gap is important both conceptually to understand irreversibility beyond the diffusive setting, and practically to quantify non-equilibrium costs in jump-driven models used in biophysics, climate, finance, and modern generative modeling.

 In this paper, we are interested in the jump diffusion $(X_t)_{t\geq 0}$ which is given by the following SDE on $\mathbb{R}^n$: